 Another common choice for extra curricular activities is the arts.
 It has been proven that there are many benefits to putting your child in a class where they can learn an instrument or or how to do oil canvas painting when it comes to the rest of their learning.
 Those that do well in school are usually those that have some sort of artistic outlet in their life.
 They might play the piano and practice for one hour every day or just be someone who loves to write and act out stories with their friends in the backyard on the weekend.

 Volunteerism and leadership is something that you will find many schools are looking for when it comes to admission but it can be a fun and exciting choice for extra curricular activity as well.
 It is about more then just making motivational posters or giving back.
 You could also meet some great people and develop skills that will help you later in life.
 Choosing to volunteer is something that everyone should find the time to do at least every once in a while.
 You could volunteer at a food bank near you or join student council at school.
-Staff at Belman Dental encourage high school students to come into their practice and volunteer to earn hours for their credit towards their diploma.
-They feel it gives each student a glimpse at a dental career as well as giving back to society.
+For example, staff at Expressions Dental Centre in London Ontario, encourage high school students to come into their office and volunteer to earn hours for their credit towards their diploma.
+They feel it gives each student a glimpse at a career as well as giving back to society.
 Check in your own area to see if local businesses are offering the same kind of opportunity.